Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Introduction

-Currently, delineating myocardium and fibrotic tissue in LGE--CMR images demands time-intensive manual labor and has high variability across experts~\cite{Zhuang2016,Zhuang2019}.
-This variance stems from inconsistent image quality across centers, frequent imaging artifacts, and ambiguous myocardial boundaries under enhancement.
-Both blood pool and scar have high intensities with LGE, posing a challenge for humans and computer programs alike to distinguish the endocardial border~\cite{Campello2020} and hindering the use of traditional thresholding methods~\cite{Suri2000,Huang2011}.
-The substantial inter-observer variability is further exacerbated by the fact that low-intensity, viable myocardium is co-localized within the same anatomical structure with high-intensity fibrotic tissue.
-Image segmentation methods such as region growing require individually selected parameters for each scan due to contrast inconsistencies across MR scanners and imaging centers, in addition to demanding significant computational costs~\cite{Suh1993,atriachallenge}.
-Automating segmentation of the ventricles with fibrosis distribution could dramatically enhance the utility of LGE--CMR in heart disease clinical research and in the management of patients with risk of arrhythmias and SCD.
+Currently, LGE-CMR image analysis requires significant training and expertise.
+Moreover, it is labor-intensive as it requires slice-by-slice identification and time-consuming contouring of normal myocardium and the distinct regions of enhancement~\cite{Zhuang2016,Zhuang2019}.
+Both blood pool and scar have high intensities on LGE, posing a challenge for humans and computer programs alike in distinguishing the endocardial border~\cite{Campello2020} and hindering the use of traditional thresholding methods~\cite{Suri2000,Huang2011}.
+Methods that claim to automatically identify enhancement require manual delineation of the endocardium and epicardium, and variable inter-reader consideration of intermediate signal intensities can increase the variance in scar/fibrosis segmentation~\cite{Klem2017_Wu}.
+Inter-observer variability is further exacerbated by the fact that low-intensity, viable myocardium is co-localized within the same anatomical structure as high-intensity enhanced tissue.
+Image segmentation methods such as region growing require individually selected parameters for each scan due to noise differences across MR scanners and imaging centers, in addition to significant computational resources~\cite{Suh1993,atriachallenge}.
+Semi-automated approaches such as graph cuts~\cite{graphcuts} still demand frequent manual overrides to predicted segmentations~\cite{Lu2012_Wu}.
+Fully automating segmentation of the left ventricle (LV) with regions of enhancement could dramatically increase the utility of LGE-CMR by improving scar/fibrosis quantification accuracy and reproducibility and reducing image analysis time.
+Such an advancement can substantially improve the design of clinical trials that use infarct size as an outcome and impact clinical care by more accurately identifying patients at risk for post-infarction outcomes such as heart failure, ventricular arrhythmias, and SCD.